Fola-subomi/Deep_Learning_Projects/CIFAR-10/Readme.md

-# 📦 CIFAR-10 Image Classification (CNN)
+# 📦 CIFAR-10 Image Classification Using Pretrained EfficientNet

-This project uses a Convolutional Neural Network (CNN) to classify images from the **CIFAR-10 dataset** into 10 categories such as airplanes, cars, birds, cats, dogs, and more.
+This project applies **EfficientNet**, a cutting-edge convolutional neural network pretrained on ImageNet, to classify images from the **CIFAR-10 dataset**.
-The goal is to build and train a deep learning model that correctly identifies real-world objects in small 32×32 color images.
+Instead of building a CNN from scratch, this approach uses **transfer learning** to achieve significantly better accuracy with fewer training steps.

 ---